QuarTheDev/windows-upgrade-cli/README.md

 There's a small list of known issues.
 They are currently being worked on or investigated;

 - The script always pushes error `0xC004F069`.
 I'm not sure how to prevent this dialog box from appearing.
-- On virtual machines, some of the commands are not understood.
+- On virtual machines, some of the commands are not correctly interpreted.

 ### Questions